OlaoluwaM/functional-programming/README.md

 | `Error`     | `string`    | ✘      |
 | `undefined` | `undefined` | ✘      |

-This API is clarly not modeled on the following premise:
+This API is clearly not modeled on the following premise:

 > Make impossible state unrepresentable